Shangtingli/trading-web/README.md

 * Download the [Project](https://github.com/Shangtingli/trading-web/archive/master.zip)

 #### Building The Database
-* Make sure python, mysql works in your machine
 * Change mysql utilities in **db/MySQLDBUtil.java**
 * Also if you have a premium AlphaVantage API you can change the API_KEY in **external/AlphaVantageAPI.java**